 Identity Governance & Administration

-The objective of identity and authorization governance can be summed up in one simple phrase: " the right right person, at the right time.
+The objective of identity and authorization governance can be summed up in one simple phrase: “ the right right right to the right person at the right time “.

-From this starting point, it is then a question of answering different questions such as :
+Based on this initial postulate, it is then a question of answering various questions such as :

-• What are the identities of the users of the Information System?
+• What are the identities of Information System users?

-• What are their rights on the Information System applications?
+• What rights do they have to Information System applications?

 • Why were these rights granted?

-• Are these rights always legitimate and compliant?
+• Are these rights still legitimate and compliant?

 • An organizational axis, taking into account the size of the company, its geographical distribution, its mode of governance, etc. ;

-• A functional axis, linked to the organization's internal processes, activities, regulations to be respected, etc. ;
+• A functional axis, linked to the organization’s internal processes, activities, regulations to be complied with, etc. ;

 • A technical axis, depending on the complexity of the Information System, the history of its construction, a possible transition phase to the Cloud, etc.